1. Overview

 -

-LV_PART_TICKS= 0x060000 /*< Ticks on scale e.g. for a chart or meter/
+LV_PART_TICKS = 0x060000 /**< Ticks on a scale, e.g., for a chart or meter */

 -

-LV_PART_CURSOR = 0x070000 /*< Mark a specific place e.g. for text area’s cursor or on a chart/
+LV_PART_CURSOR = 0x070000 /**< Marks a specific place, e.g., a text area’s cursor or a chart marker */

-// Style selector=(LV_STATE_DEFAULT | LV_PART_MAIN)
+// Style selector = (LV_STATE_DEFAULT | LV_PART_MAIN)

 widget.bg_color(rgb16(0,0,255));

-// Style selector=(LV_STATE_FOCUSED | LV_PART_INDICATOR)
+// Style selector = (LV_STATE_FOCUSED | LV_PART_INDICATOR)

 widget.bg_color(rgb16(255,0,0), 0x0002|0x20000);

-3. BunTalk script
+3. BunTalk Script

 3.1.
-BunTalk syntax
+BunTalk Syntax

-ptr("hello world"); // print "hello world" to UART
+ptr("hello world"); // Prints "hello world" to UART

-label.text("Welcome"); // Set label text to "Welcome"
+label.text("Welcome"); // Sets the label text to "Welcome"

 3.2.
 Keywords